Covid-19 case in Nelson-Tasman region - NZ Herald

 There is one confirmed case of Covid-19 in the Nelson-Tasman region.

 The Ministry of Health announced the case at 1pm.
+The positive test result was returned on Sunday night.

-The case and their close contacts are in isolation, with testing of those contacts under way, a ministry spokesperson said
+The case and their close contacts are in isolation, with testing of those contacts under way, a ministry spokesperson said.

 "Investigations into the possible source of infection are ongoing."